Velu Thampi Dalawa: Career as Dalawa

-After Velu Thampi became Dalawa of Travancore he faced serious opposition from two relatives of the late Raja Kesavadas who sought assistance to get rid of him from their associates in Bombay.
+After Velu Thampi became Dalawa of Travancore, he faced serious opposition from two relatives of the late Raja Kesavadas who sought assistance to get rid of him from their associates in Bombay.
 These letters were intercepted and presented to the Maharajah in a negative light and he ordered the immediate execution of the two men, Chempakaraman Kumaran Pillai and Erayiman Pillai.
-Having cleared the way, Velu Thampi became Dalawa with no opposition.
+Having cleared the way, Velu Thampi became established as the Dalawa with no opposition.
 The Madras Government sanctioned his appointment within a few months.

 Even though Velu Thampi tried to enforce justice, he was not an able statesman like Ramayyan Dalawa or Raja Kesavadas, his immediate two predecessors.
-He was of rebellious nature.
+He was not diplomatic, but was of a rebellious, abrasive nature.
 Within three years of the death of Raja Kesavadas the country was plagued with corruption and various problems caused by the banished Namboodiri Dalawa.
 Velu Thampi resorted to harsh punishments with a view to improve the situation.
 Flogging, cutting off of ears and noses as well as nailing people to trees were some of the punishments adopted during his term as Dalawa.
 He was also very strict in punishing wrong doers.
 Nevertheless, his harsh measures produced results and peace and order were restored within a year of Velu Thampi's accession to the Dalawaship.

-Intrigues
+Initial intrigues against the Dalawa

-The Dalawa's undue severity and overbearing conduct resulted in resentment amongst his colleagues, the very same people who had assisted his rise to power.
+The Dalawa's undue severity and overbearing conduct resulted in resentment amongst the Nair nobility, the very same people who had assisted his rise to power.
 A conspiracy was formed against him under the influence of Kunjunilam Pillai, a powerful Travancore cabinet official who succeeded in getting the Maharajah to sign a royal warrant to arrest and immediately execute Velu Thampi Dalawa.
-The Dalawa was at Allepey when he received news of the conspiracy and immediately hurried to Cochin to meet the British Resident, Major Colin Macaulay, who had become a good friend.
-Macaulay had already received evidence that Kunjunilam Pillai had a major hand in the murder of Raja Kesavadas and hence he armed Velu Thampi with a small force of British soldiers and sent him to Trivandrum to investigate Kunjunilam Pillai's conspiracy.
+The Dalawa was at Allepey when he received news of the conspiracy and immediately rushed to Cochin to meet the British Resident, Col. Colin Macaulay, who, by that time, had become a good friend.
+Col. Macaulay had already received evidence that Kunjunilam Pillai had a major hand in the murder of Raja Kesavadas and therefore he armed Dalawa Velu Thampi with a small force of British soldiers and sent him to Trivandrum to investigate Kunjunilam Pillai's conspiracy.
 Pillai was found guilty of murder and conspiracy and punished accordingly.
 With this obstacle removed, Velu Thampi regained his former influence.